THE NATURAL NUMBERS

 A natural number is composed of the same indivisible and separate units.

 The people in the room, the electrons in an atom, the fingers on your hand.
-Our idea of each of them is that they are composed of units.
-You cannot take half of any one.
-If you do, it will not be that unit -- it will not deserve the same name -- any more.
+Our idea of each of them is that they are composed of indivisible units—you cannot take half of any one.
+If you do, it will not be that unit—it will not deserve the same name—any more.
 Half a person is not also a person.

 Every language has its names for the natural numbers.
 The English names are the familiar "One, two, three, four," and so on.
 Their numerals are "1, 2, 3, 4."
 Like the names, they represent the numbers, and it is with those that we count and calculate.
+Hence it has become common to call the numerals themselves "numbers."
 Throughout history there have been many ways of representing numbers.
 The student is surely familiar with the Roman numerals: I, V, X, and so on.

-The natural number however is the actual collection of units, /////, which we could represent by strokes or dots.
+The natural number however is the idea of the actual collection of units, /////, which we could represent by strokes, or dots, or a line divided into equal parts.
 For there is no "5" apart from five units, even though we do not say the word units.
-It is common, however, to refer to the numerals themselves -- 1, 2, 3, 4, and so on -- as "numbers."

 We will see that we can always put into words how any two natural numbers are related.
 That relationship is called their ratio.